 IELTS for work permit in Canada | Language for foreign workers

-- When the job does not require knowledge of English or French languages
+- What if the job doesn’t require knowing English or French languages

 - Ask your questions!

 Canada has two official languages: French and English.
-Consequently, you need to know at least one of them when you are working in Canada.
+Consequently, you need to know at least one of them while working in Canada.
 To prove your language abilities, you may only take the following tests.

 - CELPIP: Canadian English Language Proficiency Index Program (Only CELPIP General is acceptable.
 Don’t take General-LS)

 - IELTS: International English Language Testing System (Only IELTS General is acceptable.
 Don’t take IELTS Academic)

 - TCF Canada: Test de connaissance du français